bmr-cymru/stratify/README.md

 # 3. Enable sshd (optional)
 ---------------------------

-Optionally enable the sshd daemon for root logins with a password:
+Optionally enable the sshd daemon for root logins with a password, either in the installer/kickstart script, or by executing the following commands:

 ```
 sed -i 's/#PermitRootLogin prohibit-password/PermitRootLogin yes/' /etc/ssh/sshd_config